hsonhi/hsonhi/README.md

 ## Hi there 👋

-**Welcome,** this is a ✨ new ✨ account for public project samples and demos.
+**Welcome,** this is a ✨ new ✨ account for public projects and samples.
 <!--
 Here are some ideas to get you started: